-Taking nutritional Laurel supplements can benefit cancer patients with Endometrial Carcinoma on Cyclophosphamide treatment.
-But avoid Laurel supplements if on Vinblastine treatment for Chronic Neutrophilic Leukemia (CNL).
-Similarly, taking nutritional supplement Laurel can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene TP53.
-But avoid taking nutritional supplement Laurel when at genetic risk of cancer due to mutation of gene PALB2.
+Taking Laurel extracts or nutritional supplements may benefit Primary Penile Squamous Cell Carcinoma patients on Cisplatin treatment over Graviola nutritional supplements.
+Similarly, taking nutritional supplements Laurel may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene TP53 over Mulberry.
+But avoid nutritional supplements Laurel when at genetic risk of cancer due to mutation of gene.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Chronic Neutrophilic Leukemia (CNL) or Endometrial Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Laurel.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Penile Squamous Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Laurel.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Laurel?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene PALB2 the same as due to mutation of gene TP53?
-Are the implications of taking Laurel supplements in Chronic Neutrophilic Leukemia (CNL) the same as Endometrial Carcinoma?
-Is it one and the same if you are on treatment with Vinblastine or on Cyclophosphamide?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Laurel extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TP53 the same as due to mutation of gene?
+Are the implications of Primary Penile Squamous Cell Carcinoma the same?
+Is it one and the same if you are on treatment with Cisplatin?

 Laurel (Laurus nobilis), also known as bay tree, bay laurel, sweet bay, true laurel, or Grecian laurel, is an aromatic evergreen tree with green smooth leaves, native to the Mediterranean region.
 Bay leaves are commonly used fresh or dried for seasoning while cooking.
 Following are some of the potential health benefits of Laurel (bay leaves):